nurpax/petmate/docs/index.md

 - Linux: `$XDG_CONFIG_HOME/Petmate` or `~/.config/Petmate`

 ## Release history

+Petmate 0.6.0 (2019-01-01)
+- Import PETSCII from PNG.
+Please see above docs for limitations.  ([#92](https://github.com/nurpax/petmate/issues/92))
+- Add an "include border" in PNG and GIF export ([#109](https://github.com/nurpax/petmate/issues/109))
+- Add click-to-open a .petmate file in Windows Explorer and macOS Finder ([#48](https://github.com/nurpax/petmate/issues/48)).
+Not tested on Linux so probably doesn't work there.
+- Make backspace do something reasonable in text mode ([#108](https://github.com/nurpax/petmate/issues/108))
+- Remove screen name validation pattern ([#124](https://github.com/nurpax/petmate/issues/124))
+- Port all code to TypeScript.
+This was a really big change -- found and fixed some bugs but may have introduced new ones.
+Please report any findings!

 Petmate 0.5.0 (2018-11-23)
 - Upgrade to Electron 2.0.2 to Electron 3.0.9.
 This should make Petmate work on the latest Ubuntu released.